IBM/event-automation/_ep_1.0/02-installing/06-installing.md

    - image-content-source-policy.yaml
    - images-mapping.txt

-4. Copy the images to the local registry by running the following command.
-Your device must be connected to both the internet and the restricted network environment that contains the local registry.

-   - To copy the images of {{site.data.reuse.flink_long}}:

-     ```shell
-     oc image mirror -f ~/.ibm-pak/data/mirror/ibm-eventautomation-flink/<case-version>/images-mapping.txt --filter-by-os '.*'  --skip-multiple-scopes --max-per-registry=1
-     ```

-     For example:

-     ```shell
-     oc image mirror -f ~/.ibm-pak/data/mirror/ibm-eventautomation-flink/{{site.data.reuse.flink_operator_current_version}}/images-mapping.txt --filter-by-os '.*'  --skip-multiple-scopes --max-per-registry=1
-     ```

-   - To copy the images of {{site.data.reuse.ep_name}}:

-     ```shell
-     oc image mirror -f ~/.ibm-pak/data/mirror/ibm-eventprocessing/<case-version>/images-mapping.txt --filter-by-os '.*' --skip-multiple-scopes --max-per-registry=1
-     ```

-     For example:

-     ```shell
-     oc image mirror -f ~/.ibm-pak/data/mirror/ibm-eventprocessing/{{site.data.reuse.ep_current_version}}/images-mapping.txt --filter-by-os '.*' --skip-multiple-scopes --max-per-registry=1
-     ```

-    Where:

-    - `<case-version>` is the version of the CASE file to be copied.
-    - `target-registry` is the internal container image registry.

-5. Apply the catalog sources for the operator to the cluster by running the following command:
+4. Apply the catalog sources for the operator to the cluster by running the following command:

    - For {{site.data.reuse.flink_long}}: